TheThow/MedianForLargeFiles/README.md

 # MedianForLargeFiles
 Algorithm to calculate the median of a file too large for memory.

 It will read the whole input file (one number at a time) and store the values sorted to disk.
-After it has been fully read it median is retrieved.
+After it has been fully read its median is retrieved.

 Run with
 ```